Gérald Genta: Patek Philippe Nautilus

-In 1976, Patek Philippe introduced the Nautilus collection, designed by Genta, after deciding it was time to produce an exclusive sport watch with finishes of the highest quality.
+In 1976, Patek Philippe introduced the Nautilus collection, designed by Genta, after deciding it was time to produce a high quality sport watch.
 The first model was Ref.
 3700 and was made of steel.
 The Nautilus was released by Patek Philippe during the quartz crisis in the hope that it would help re-attract people's attention to high-end Swiss mechanical watches.

 The Nautilus collection played a key role in Patek Philippe's overall marketing strategy as it had to refresh the brand image while perpetuating tradition.
 The target was represented by dynamic business managers of the new generations.
 The Nautilus wristwatch has become one of the most popular collections from Patek Philippe, and the Ref.
 5711 & 5712 models, which the company introduced in 2006 to celebrate the 30th anniversary of the collection, are among the most popular models.
 Today the model Ref - 5711 has become a true icon of success and style as it is adorned by various famous celebrities and sports stars.

 IWC Schaffhausen Ingenieur SL "Jumbo" Ref.1832

 Designed by Gerald Genta in 1974 and manufactured by IWC Schaffhausen in 1976, the Ingenieur SL Automatic Ref.
-1832 is considered one of the most sought-after watches in IWC’s history.
-As part of IWC’s SL collection of luxury steel sports watches launched in the 1970s, the timepiece became known and appreciated for both its strong aesthetic codes and technical refinements: rubber buffers absorbed heavy shocks and impacts, while a soft iron inner case protected the automatic movement caliber 8541 from strong magnetic fields.
+1832 is considered one of the most sought-after watches in IWC's history.
+As part of IWC's SL collection of luxury steel sports watches launched in the 1970s, the timepiece became known and appreciated for both its strong aesthetic codes and technical refinements: rubber buffers absorbed heavy shocks and impacts, while a soft iron inner case protected the automatic movement caliber 8541 from strong magnetic fields.
 Due to its large size and an impressive case diameter of 40 mm, which was particularly unique for its time, the Ingenieur SL was soon known among watch aficionados as the “Jumbo”.